 From from I-40 to US 51 (approximately 4.5 miles) in Memphis, Shelby County, TN

-The City of Memphis and Tennessee Department of Transportation (TDOT) will hold a public meeting on August 7, 2014 at the Bickford Community Center.
-The purpose of the meeting is to update the public on the revised project concept and to solicit comments.
+The City of Memphis and Tennessee Department of Transportation (TDOT) held a public meeting on August 7, 2014 at the Bickford Community Center in Memphis.
+The purpose of the meeting was to update the public on the revised project concept and to solicit comments.
 Comments can be submitted until August 28th.
 The meeting materials, including the comment form, can be accessed here.

 The North Second Street corridor improvement project is a joint effort between the City of Memphis, TDOT and the Federal Highway Administration (FHWA).